Online MBA Program in Healthcare Administration

 Brand managers7, also referred to as promotional managers, work for pharmaceutical companies and are in charge of promoting specific prescription medications to physicians.
-They may be required to travel throughout the US and meet with doctors and healthcare administrators in a variety of settings.
+They may be required to travel throughout the US and meet with doctors and healthcare administrators in various settings.
 Brand managers usually oversee a team of pharmaceutical sales representatives.

 Healthcare HR Manager

 As of May 2018, human resources managers earned an average wage of $113,300 per year.
-Demand for this position is expected to increase 9% by the year 2026, which is about average.
+Demand for this position is expected to increase by 9% by 2026, which is about average.

-Although the job is an entry-level position that doesn’t require an advanced degree, medical assistants9 hold a valuable position in hospitals and clinics, and those who excel in the role have vast opportunities for advancement within the healthcare field.
+Although the job is an entry-level position that doesn’t require an advanced degree, medical assistants, 9 hold an advantageous position in hospitals and clinics, and those who excel in the role have vast opportunities for advancement within the healthcare field.
 They’re responsible for performing basic administrative and clerical tasks and providing friendly, efficient services to patients.

 Medical assistants earned an average of $38,640 per year as of May 2018, with those working in outpatient care centers making the highest wages.
-Demand for medical assistants is expected to increase 29% by the year 2026, which is much faster than average.
+Demand for medical assistants is expected to increase by 29% by 2026, much faster than average.

 Should I Get an Online MBA in Healthcare Administration?

-Students who are considering obtaining an online MBA with a concentration in healthcare administration should ensure that they’re making the right choice for their career goals.
+Students who are considering obtaining an online MBA in healthcare administration concentration should ensure that they’re making the right choice for their career goals.
 To help make this decision, prospective students can ask themselves some of the questions listed below.

 Online MBA in Healthcare Administration vs. Master’s in Healthcare Administration

-Many students may have a difficult time deciding between applying to an online MBA program in healthcare administration and a master’s degree program.
-For those trying to make this decision, it’s important to note the key difference between the two degrees.
+Many students may have difficulty deciding between applying to an online MBA program in healthcare administration and a master’s degree.
+For those trying to make this important decision, please note the critical difference between the two degrees.
 While both include high-level health administration courses, master’s degree programs don’t require students to enroll in business management courses.
 Those who want to advance to a management role during their career may find that their career goals are better suited to an online MBA program.

 Are you comfortable making important decisions that may affect the lives of others?

-Many healthcare administrators have positions that require them to make life or death decisions on a regular basis.
-It’s vital that healthcare administrators act ethically and responsibly when making decisions and be aware of laws, economics, and patient care at all times.
+Many healthcare administrators have positions that require them to make life or death decisions regularly.
+Healthcare administrators must act ethically and responsibly when making decisions and be aware of laws, economics, and patient care at all times.

 Are you okay with working overtime?

-A lot of healthcare administrators, particularly those employed in a large hospital environment, are required to work additional hours outside of their regular 9-to-5 schedules.
+Many healthcare administrators, particularly those employed in a large hospital environment, must work additional hours outside their regular 9-to-5 schedules.
 Hospitals are required to put patients first, and in many cases, this means working round-the-clock to ensure patients receive care in a timely and ethical manner.

 Is a leadership role something you see in your future?